leftathome/chef-workflow-tasklib/README.md

 end
 ```

-For our custom workflow example above, we can twiddle a few bits on
+For our custom workflow example above, you can twiddle a few bits on
-`KnifeSupport` to point at known chef configuration locations.
+`KnifeSupport` to point at known chef configuration locations, which can use
+`~/.chef/knife.rb`, for example.

-You can just drop it in your `Rakefile`, or you can throw it in a separate
+As for these customizations, you can just drop it in your `Rakefile`, or you
-required library so things like
+can throw it in a separate required library so things like
 [chef-workflow-testlib](https://github.com/hoteltonight/chef-workflow-testlib)
 can use its settings as well.